 - Facial expressions, such as a furrowed brow, a wrinkled forehead, closed eyes, or an angry appearance.

-- Body movements, such as making fists, guarding a part of the body (especially while walking), kicking, clinging to whoever holds him or her, or not moving.
+- Body movements, such as making fists, guarding a part of the body (especially while walking), kicking, clinging, or not moving.

 Some children may deny that they are in pain because they are afraid of medical procedures.
 For example, admitting that they are in pain might mean blood tests, which may be painful themselves.
 Some children may try to ignore their pain rather than take medicines, which often have discomforting side effects.

 Pain isn't a visible symptom, so you and your child's treatment team will need to rely on your child as the primary source of information on the status of his or her pain.
 Only your child knows if pain is present.
 And experts say that children rarely pretend to have pain.